eendroroy/spikes/README.rst

 README for Spikes
 =================

-A command line tool to display bar-chart.
+A tool to display bar-chart anywhere.

 Installing
 ----------